-Having held a number of high profile design roles within the industry, french designer Christophe Lemaire is now focused exclusively on his own label: Lemaire.
-"The determination was always there, but my experience at Hermès has given me even more confidence," said the designer at the close of his first show since leaving the leather house.
+Having held a number of high profile design roles within the industry, French designer Christophe Lemaire is now focused exclusively on his own label: Lemaire.
+"The determination was always there, but my experience at Hermès has given me even more confidence," said the designer at the close of his first show having left the leather house.

-Lemaire took up his role as the artistic director of Hermès womenswear in 2011, his final collection for the house bowed in the spring summer 2015 season.
+Lemaire took up his role as the artistic director of Hermès womenswear in 2011, his final collection for the house bowed in the Spring/Summer 2015 season.
 At the time Lemaire said in a statement, “Working for Hermès has been a great pleasure: a profoundly enriching experience on both a human and professional level.
 I am proud of what we have built together.
-My own label is growing in an important way and I now really want and need to dedicate myself to it fully,” he said in a statement.
+My own label is growing in an important way and I now really want and need to dedicate myself to it fully.”